szeremeta1/library-checkout-system/README.md

 - Everything you add stays saved between sessions
 - Uses Java serialization to store data to disk

-## Why This Project Matters (The DSA Connection)

-This project isn't just a library system—it's a **showcase of data structures in action**:

-- **HashMap** stores books by ISBN for super-fast lookups (O(1) average time)
-- **LinkedList** tracks checkouts in order with O(1) insertions
-- **PriorityQueue** uses a binary heap to always show the most overdue books first

-These are the same data structures used by real companies like Google, Spotify, and Netflix!

 ## How It's Organized

 ```